Robert Atherton (civil servant): Family background

 His wife and children remained in Ceylon after his death.
 A cousin Betram Mitford RN, age 32, paymaster on HMS Cossack drowned in Trincomalee harbour on 10 July 1869 while trying to swim back to his vessel after dining on shore.

-His widow, Eleanor, accidentally on died 24 July 1893, in a carriage accident and was buried in the old cemetery, Batticaloa.
+His widow, Eleanor, died on 24 July 1893 as a result of a carriage accident, and was buried in the old cemetery in Batticaloa.
 Eleanor was 83 at the time of her death having been a continuous resident of Batticaloa for 52 years.
 Eleanor was referred to as the widow of Rodney Atherton, Ceylon Civil Service.
 Several other historical documents have erroneously referred to him as Rodney, instead of Robert.